-The overall design of the vegetative mapping is to identify all vascular botanical species within the Study Area while focusing on the targeted listed species and other RTE plant species.
-Botanical assessments will be completed to determine the species composition, structure, and distribution of vegetative communities.
-The types of data that will be collected include percent cover and dominant species within the herbaceous, shrub, and tree stratums along with the general distribution and juxtaposition of vegetative communities.
 Timed-meander surveys will be conducted in representative habitat types encountered within the Study Area.
-The meander survey will involve walking a wandering path through each habitat and recording species present until a period of time (typically for approximately ten minutes) passes where no new species were added to the vegetation list.
-Surveyors will compile a list of all plants found within each respective habitat, and will maintain an overall census list of all plant species identified within the Project Area.
+The meander survey will involve walking a wandering path through each habitat and recording species present until a period of time (typically for approximately ten minutes) passes where no new species are added to the vegetation list.
+Surveyors will compile a list of all plants found within each respective habitat, and will also maintain an overall census list of all plant species identified within the Project Area.
 Plants will be identified to the species level if possible, or at a minimum, if the plant is outside its phenological peak, the plant will be identified to the genus level if species identification is not possible.
-If positive identification cannot be completed in the field, a voucher sample can be collected, pressed, and preserved for further identification when appropriate.
+If positive identification cannot be completed in the field, a voucher sample may be collected, pressed, and preserved for further identification when appropriate.